“Life is a poem, live out the metaphors.” Britta

 “Myths are public dreams, dreams are public myths.” ~Joseph Campbell

-At about the same time she found Campbell, Britta rediscovered dance and was drawn back in to movement.
+At about the same time she found Campbell, Britta rediscovered dance.
 While studying women’s traditional dance in particular, Britta became obsessed with the sacred wisdom of ritual movement and the amazing healing it brings.
 She was lucky to live in an area with many talented teachers and her studies include Middle Eastern and Tribal Fusion belly dance, West African, Latin, Polynesian, Bollywood and Afro-Brazilian dance traditions.
 Dance has become a huge part of Britta’s life.
 Click here for her Class schedules.

-After many years of using Yoga to heal, focus and meditate, Britta entered the yoga teacher training program at Borrowed Earth Emporium in 2010 and she continues to use pranic intelligence (the vital life force of breath) and yogic principles daily.
+After many years of using Yoga to heal, focus and meditate, Britta entered the Registered Yoga Teacher practice at Borrowed Earth Emporium in 2010 and she continues to use pranic intelligence (the vital life force of breath) and yogic principles daily.

 Britta also began Writing at a young age to make sense of the world.
-She later pursued a Creative Writing emphasis under the tutelage of Brad L. Roghaar, Dr. Victoria Ramirez and Ron Deeter at Weber State University.
+She later pursued a Creative Writing emphasis under the tutelage of Brad L. Roghaar, Dr. Victoria Ramirez and Ron Deeter.

 In 2007, Britta married the great love of her life, Adrian.
 They moved to Corvallis, Oregon in September 2012, when Adrian was accepted into the Masters of Fine Arts — Creative Writing program at Oregon State University.